It doesn't get much better than snowshoeing to Chester Lake on a bluebird day

 A few things to bring on a winter trip in Alberta

-When the temperatures in Alberta nosedive, as they tend to do for a few weeks every winter, it really pays to have the right clothes and gear with you – even if you’re on a road-trip with no intention of doing anything adventurous outdoors.
+When the temperatures in Alberta nosedive in winter, as they tend to do for a few weeks every year, it really pays to have the right clothes and gear with you – even if you’re on a road-trip with no intention of doing anything adventurous outdoors.

 I’d recommend putting together an emergency kit so you’re never caught in a nasty predicament.
 This isn’t an all-inclusive list but it will get you started.